 Patient and Family Resources

 The Inherited metabolic disorders (IEM) community is at the heart of what we do, people first.
 We know the needs of people are different and very much culturally driven.
-That is why we strive to offer resources that meet the unique needs of different regions.
+That is why we strive to offer resources that meet the unique needs of different regions countries.
 In this section you can learn about a sampling of the different patient and caregiver resources we offer around the world.
-Contact your local Nutricia representative to find out what is available in your country.
+Contact your local Nutricia solutions representative to find out what is available in your country.

 Virtual support for patients